The Hebrew University Logo

 Additional information:

-You will be asked to look at a company that has been presented with two or three different funding options.
-Your job will be to analyze these funding options from both the Investor’s and the Entrepreneur’s perspectives while considering different conditions that will be set out in the test.
+You will be asked to review and analyze a company that has been presented with two different Term Sheets.
+Your job will be to analyze, evaluate and recommend which Term Sheet to accept and why based on the different conditions that will be set out in the test.
 This test is designed for you to demonstrate your grasp of the fundamental investment material we covered on the one hand, and your analytical abilities on the other.

-Read, analyze, and respond to the questions for each case.
+Read, analyze and respond to the questions for the case.
 Remember, your outcome choice is less important than the rationale you develop in reaching that choice.
-Put emphasis and focus on rationale!
+Put emphasis and focus on the rationale!

-Each Team will purchase a case study package which will be available for purchase from the Harvard Business Review (hbr.org) web site.
-(Cost: TBD)
+Each Team will purchase a case study package will be available for purchase from the Harvard Business Review (hbr.org) web site.
+(Cost: $4.95/team)

-There will be up to 3 quizzes based on materials assigned and classroom discussion.
-Each quiz will be 10-15 minutes long and will be administered at the beginning of the session.
+There will be up to 3 quizzes based on the weekly reading assignment or previous classroom discussion.
+Each quiz will be 10-15 questions, and will be administered at the beginning of the second half of the session

 Classroom participation 5%